 - Outline how your content will be used throughout the buying cycle.

+Because you don’t have any rhyme or reason for what you are publishing.
+You’re left creating content right when you need it — which creates a lot of stress, and rarely does it result in content that hits the mark with your ideal customers.
 Taking the time to put together an editorial calendar is a great place to start in putting together a more thoughtful content marketing strategy.
 Having an editorial calendar in place will also make your content marketing process more efficient and consistent.

 To learn more about content marketing, please contact us.